 The Arts Council funds visiting artist workshops led by dynamic teaching artists in classrooms each year.
 These visits can inspire students to take positive risks, hone their performance skills, and engage in a new way.
 The Council aims to fund workshops for any school that applies.
 Funds are limited, however; register and apply at your earliest convenience.

 Poetry Out Loud supports the proficiency-based learning movement happening across the state.
-Listed in this document—Proficiency-based learning and Poetry Out Loud—are English Language Arts proficiencies and transferrable skills targeted by Poetry Out Loud.
+Listed in this document—"Proficiency-based Learning and Poetry Out Loud"—are English Language Arts proficiencies and transferrable skills targeted by Poetry Out Loud.

 Visit the Vermont Poetry Out Loud Archive and PBS Resources to see previously recorded state championships and explore other local poetry resources.

 Poetry Out Loud is supported in part by a generous grant from the George W. Mergens Foundation.
-We are also grateful to our sponsor, the National Life Group.